anatol/booster/docs/manpage.md

     The following config properties are taken into account: `KEYMAP`, `KEYMAP_TOGGLE`, `FONT`, `FONT_MAP`, `FONT_UNIMAP`.
 See also [man vconsole.conf](https://man.archlinux.org/man/vconsole.conf.5.en).

  * `enable_lvm` is a flag that enables LVM volume assembly at the boot time.
 This flag also makes sure all the required modules/binaries are added to the image.

+ * `enable_mdraid` is a flag that enables MdRaid assembly at the boot time.
+This flag also makes sure all the required modules/binaries are added to the image.

 Once you are done modifying your config file and want to regenerate booster images under `/boot` please use `/usr/lib/booster/regenerate_images`.
 It is a convenience script that performs the same type of image regeneration as if you installed `booster` with your package manager.